MaybeShewill-CV/bisenetv2-tensorflow/README.md

 ## Experiments on other dataset

-Release a pretrainde model on [CELEBAMASK_HQ](https://github.com/switchablenorms/CelebAMask-HQ) dataset.
+Release a pre-trained model on [CELEBAMASK_HQ](https://github.com/switchablenorms/CelebAMask-HQ) dataset.
 The model can reach 107 fps with a input image of (512, 512) size.
-The pretrained mode can be downloaded [here](https://www.dropbox.com/sh/0iisy23j4j6d1hj/AABm3fho2glNA7TWnvD7kK2oa?dl=0)
+The pre-trained model weights can be downloaded [here](https://www.dropbox.com/sh/0iisy23j4j6d1hj/AABm3fho2glNA7TWnvD7kK2oa?dl=0)

 Testing model script comes as follows: